xelatihy/yocto-gl/readme.md

 ## Design Considerations

 Yocto/GL tries to follow a simple programming model inspired by C but with heavy use of operator overloading for math readability.
-We attempt tp make the code weasy to use rather than as performant as possible.
-The APIs attempt to make using the code as little error prone as possible, sometimes at the price of some slowdown.
+We attempt to make the code easy to use use rather than as performant as possible.
 We adopt a functional style and only rarely use classes and methods.
-Using a function style makes the code easier to extend, more explicit in the requirements, and easier to write parallel-friendly APIs.
+Using a function style makes the code easier to extend, more explicit in the function requirements, and easier to write parallel-friendly APIs.
 I guess you could call this "data-driven programming".

-We use templates very little now, after a major refactoring, to improve error reporting, reduce compilation times and make the codebase more accessible to beginners.
-This lead to a small increase in copied code that we deem ok at this time.
+The use of templates in Yocto was the reason for many refactorings, going from no template to heavy templates use.
+At this time, templates are used in the basic types to make the codebase shorter and reduce bugs, at the price of accessibility for beginners.
+The truth is that modern C++, a tenant of Yocto, is heavily templated anyway, so being able to read template code is necessary no matter how Yocto does things.

 Finally, we often import symbols from the standard library rather than using the `std::name` pattern.
-We found that this improves consistency, especially when using math functions, is significantly more readable when using templates and allows to to more easily switch STL implementation if desired.
+We found that this improves consistency when using math functions, and is more readable with templates.
+We realize this is not stardard, but the imports are hidden within the ygl namespace, so library users do not have to be concern about it.

 ## Compilation

-Yocto/GL is written in C++14, with compilation supported on C++11, and compiles on OSX (clang from Xcode 9+), Linux (gcc 6+, clang 4+) and Windows (MSVC 2017).
+Yocto/GL is written in C++14 and compiles on OSX (clang from Xcode 9+), Linux (gcc 6+, clang 4+) and Windows (MSVC 2015, MSVC 2017).

 For image loading and saving, Yocto/GL depends on `stb_image.h`, `stb_image_write.h`, `stb_image_resize.h` and `tinyexr.h`.
 These features
 can be disabled by defining YGL_IMAGEIO to 0 before including this file.
 If these features are useful, then the implementation files need to included in the manner described by the respective libraries.
-To simplify builds, we provice a file that builds these libraries, `stb_image.cpp`.
+To simplify builds, we provide a file that builds these libraries, `stb_image.cpp`.

 To support Khronos glTF, Yocto/GL depends on `json.hpp`.
 This feature can be disabled by defining YGL_GLTF to 0 before including this file.